jackal/jackal/jackal_tutorials/doc/update.rst

 MCU Firmware Update
 -------------------

 When you update packages, there is periodically a new version of Jackal's firmware available.
+You will know this is the case in one of two ways:

+1. The firmware and PC are unable to connect to each other, which will be apparent if the two-arrow comms indicator fails to come on after system bootup.
+2. If the firmware version number in the ``/status`` message does not match the package version output by ``dpkg -s ros-indigo-jackal-firmware``.
+In the future there will be an automated check for this which outputs a diagnostics warning when a firmware update is available to be applied.

-If this is the case, an extra process is required to flash it to Jackal's internal microcontroller.
-To flash the firmware:
+If new firmware is available, follow the below procedure to flash it to Jackal's MCU:

+1. Place Jackal up on blocks.
+Firmware loading does not usually result in unintended motion, but it's safest when off the ground.
-1. Ensure that Jackal is on and open.
+2. Ensure that Jackal is on and open.
-2. In the top-middle of the main circuit board, look for a small left-right switch in between two buttons.
+3. In the top-middle of the main circuit board, look for a small left-right switch in between two buttons.
-3. By default it is in the left position, but move it now to the right position.
+4. By default it is in the left position, but move it now to the right position.
-4. Press the reset button to the left, labeled ``M_RST``.
+5. Press the reset button to the left, labeled ``M_RST``.
 Jackal is now in its bootloader, ready to receive new firmware.

-Now, from Jackal's PC (connected via SSH or screen/keyboard), run:
+Now, from Jackal's PC (connected via SSH or screen/keyboard), execute:

 .. code-block:: bash